MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

   It's the first consent dialog that appears.
 The app user must give consent to Teams for using Teams ID token.

 1. **Azure AD consent dialog**:
-  After the app user consents to Teams for using the ID token to obtain access token, Azure AD consent dialog appears.
-It seeks app user's consent for permissions that you've configured as scope in Azure AD.
+  After Teams receives the app user's consent for using the ID token to obtain access token, it displays the Azure AD consent dialog.
+It seeks the app user's consent for user-level permissions that you've configured as scope in Azure AD.

-This consent is to be given only once.
-The app user is able to access your tab app after consenting to Teams and Azure AD dialogs.
+The consent given in these two dialogs is to be given only once.
+The app user is able to access and use your tab app for the granted permissions and scopes.

+> [!IMPORTANT]
+> Scenarios where consent dialogs are not needed:
+>
+> - If the tenant administrator has granted consent on behalf of the tenant, the app users don't need to be prompted for consent at all.
+This means that the app users don't see the consent dialogs, and can access the app seamlessly.
+> - If your Azure AD app is registered in the same tenant from which you're requesting an authentication in Teams, the app user can't be asked to consent, and is granted an access token right away.
+App users consent to these permissions only if the Azure AD app is registered in a different tenant.

 If you encounter any errors, see [Troubleshooting SSO authentication in Teams](tab-sso-troubleshooting.md).